-III.
+IV.
 VOTING

-The affirmative vote of a majority of the shares entitled to vote which are present in person or represented by proxy at the 1998 Annual Meeting is required to elect directors, to approve the 1998 Stock Option Plan and to act on any other matters properly brought before the meeting.
-Shares represented by proxies which are marked "withhold authority" with respect to the election of any one or more nominees for election as directors, proxies which are marked "abstain" on the proposal to approve the 1998 Stock Option Plan, and proxies which are marked to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
-Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees, against approval of the 1998 Stock Option Plan and against such other matters, respectively.
+Shares may be represented by proxy at the meeting by completing and returning the proxy card or voting by telephone or by Internet.
+The affirmative vote of a majority of the shares entitled to vote which are present in person or represented by proxy at the 2002 Annual Meeting is required to elect Directors, to approve the 2001 Stock Option Plan, to approve the stockholder proposal and to act on any other matters properly brought before the meeting.
+Shares represented by proxies which are marked or voted "withhold authority" with respect to the election of any one or more nominees for election as Directors, proxies which are marked or voted "abstain" on the proposal to approve the 2001 Stock Option Plan, and the stockholder proposal, and proxies which are marked or voted to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
+Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees, against approval of the 2001 Stock Option Plan, against the stockholder proposal, and against such other matters, respectively.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter.

 The Company knows of no other matters to come before the meeting.
-If any other matters properly come before the meeting, the proxies solicited hereby will be voted on such matters in accordance with the judgment of the persons voting such proxies.
+If any other matters properly come before the meeting, the proxies solicited hereby will be voted on such matters in the discretion of the persons voting such proxies, except proxies which are marked to deny discretionary authority.

-IV.
-INDEPENDENT AUDITORS
+V. INDEPENDENT AUDITORS

-KPMG Peat Marwick LLP was the auditor for the fiscal year ended September 30, 1997, and the Audit Committee has selected it as auditor for the year ending September 30, 1998.
-A representative of KPMG Peat Marwick LLP will be present at the meeting with the opportunity to make a statement and/or respond to appropriate questions from stockholders.
+KPMG LLP was the auditor for the fiscal year ended September 30, 2001, and the Board of Directors, upon recommendation of the Audit Committee, has selected it as auditor for the year ending September 30, 2002.
+A representative of KPMG LLP will be present at the meeting with the opportunity to make a statement and/or respond to appropriate questions from stockholders.

-V. STOCKHOLDER PROPOSALS
+VI.
+STOCKHOLDER PROPOSALS

-Proposals of stockholders intended to be presented at the 1999 Annual Meeting scheduled to be held on February 2, 1999, must be received by the Company by August 14, 1998 for inclusion in the Company's proxy statement and proxy relating to that meeting.
+Proposals of stockholders intended to be presented at the 2003 Annual Meeting scheduled to be held on February 4, 2003, must be received by the Company by August 14, 2002 for inclusion in the Company's proxy statement and proxy relating to that meeting.
 Upon receipt of any such proposal, the Company will determine whether or not to include such proposal in the proxy statement and proxy in accordance with regulations governing the solicitation of proxies.

-In order for a stockholder to nominate a candidate for director, under the Company's Bylaws timely notice of the nomination must be received by the Company in advance of the meeting.
-Ordinarily, such notice must be received not less than 60 nor more than 90 days before the meeting (but if the Company gives less than 70 days' (1) notice of the meeting or (2) prior public disclosure of the date of the meeting, then such notice must be received within 10 days after notice of the meeting is mailed or other public disclosure of the meeting is made) or between November 3 and December 3, 1998 for the 1999 Annual Meeting.
-The stockholder filing the notice of nomination must describe various matters regarding the nominee, including such information as name, address, occupation and shares held.
+In order for a stockholder to nominate a candidate for Director, under the Company's Bylaws timely notice of the nomination must be received by the Company in advance of the meeting.
+Ordinarily, such notice must be received not less than 90 nor more than 120 days before the meeting, i.e., between October 7 and November 6, 2002 for the 2003 Annual Meeting (but if the Company gives less than 100 days' (1) notice of the meeting or (2) prior public disclosure of the date of the meeting, then such notice must be received within 10 days after notice of the meeting is mailed or other public disclosure of the meeting is made).
+The stockholder filing the notice of nomination must describe various matters regarding the nominee, including, but not limited to, such information as name, address, occupation and shares held.